Build migration plan with Azure Migrate

 - Enterprise Agreement: Azure Enterprise Agreements (EA) can offer savings for Azure subscriptions and services.

 - Offers: There are multiple Azure Offers.
 For example, Pay-As-You-Go Dev/Test, or Enterprise Dev/Test offer, to provide lower rates for dev/test VMs

 - VM uptime: You can review days per month and hours per day in which Azure VMs run.
-Shutting off machines when they're not in use can reduce your costs (not applicable for RIs).
+Shutting off servers when they're not in use can reduce your costs (not applicable for RIs).

 - Target region: You can create assessments in different regions, to figure out whether migrating to a specific region might be more cost effective.

 As you figure out the apps and workloads you want to migrate, identify downtime constraints for them, and look for any operational dependencies between your apps and the underlying infrastructure.
 This analysis helps you to plan migrations that meet your recovery time objective (RTO), and ensure minimal to zero data loss.
 Before you migrate, we recommend that you review and mitigate any compatibility issues, or unsupported features, that may block server/SQL database migration.
-The Azure Migrate Server Assessment report, and Azure Migrate Database Assessment, can help with this.
+The Azure Migrate Discovery and assessment report, and Azure Migrate Database Assessment, can help with this.

 After you've collected information about your inventory, you can identify which apps and workloads to migrate first.
 Develop an “apply and learn” approach to migrate apps in a systematic and controllable way, so that you can iron out any flaws before starting a full-scale migration.

 To prioritize migration order, you can use strategic factors such as complexity, time-to-migrate, business urgency, production/non-production considerations, compliance, security requirements, application knowledge, etc.